metal1kmonk3y/clusterWebsite/README.md

 share important information about an educational cluster.

 ## Introduction
-This was originally desined for the flux cluster at UWL but can be used for any educational cluster.Here is a demo:http://flux.cs.uwlax.edu/~shiwakot.prasann/clusterWebsite
+This was originally desined for the flux cluster at UWL but can be used for any educational cluster.
+Here is a demo:http://flux.cs.uwlax.edu/~shiwakot.prasann/clusterWebsite

 ## Installation
-If you would like to use the shell of the website it can be easily adapted to be used for your cluster.The project uses HTML, CSS Bootstrap, jQuery, Angularjs and Python.
+If you would like to use the shell of the website it can be easily adapted to be used for your cluster.
+The project uses HTML, CSS Bootstrap, jQuery, Angularjs and Python.
 The html web page is styled with bootstrap and jQuery.
 The data is served as json files through a cherrypy server and fed through an  Angularjs app to the web site.
 The cluster app uses ngRoute as a dependency and utilizes the routing library to change views (ng-view) without refreshing.
 Clone the files above in the directory of your choice.Install [python] (https://www.python.org/downloads/) then download the [cherrypy] (http://docs.cherrypy.org/en/latest/install.html) package.
 Now you are ready to get started.

 ## Implementation
 All the content editing will be done in the json files in the json folder.Each section has its own json file and will be edited from here.

+### Menu
+The menu can be edited from json/menu_items.json.
+Here the first thing you will see is the title of the website.
+The next item is the fav icon image, you can name your image file fav_icon.png and put it in img folder or simply insert the image path.The menu can be edited by removing or adding a new object in the menuItems array.
+The object must have the following:
+    {"name": "Current Status", "link": "##status", "id" : "status"}

 ![Demo 1](img/demoAn1.png)
 ![Demo 2](img/demoAn2.png)